 Although this title is usually enough to secure a mortgage (and the Council of Mortgage Lenders Handbook permits solicitors to certify the property as good and marketable), some lenders will not lend on a property registered with this type of title.
 So this needs to be checked early in the conveyancing process as should whether it is possible to find out whether the seller has information or documentation which could be submitted to Land Registry to have the class of title upgraded.
 This can be done before or after completion.

 In the meantime, Good Leasehold Title Indemnity Insurance will be required because the quality of title of the freeholder and the right to grant the lease is not guaranteed.
 The seller will be expected to both get and pay for the policy but is not likely to be very happy about it, particularly if he/she differs in opinion with the conveyancing solicitor over the alleged defect.

 Next comes ‘Possessory Title’ which is applied for on first registration, where the applicant is unable to produce any title deeds at all.
 This arises where the claim to freehold or leasehold title is based upon adverse possession (squatters’ rights), i.e. the squatter(s) has occupied the land for 12 years and the occupier has not been challenged.
 Possessory title is the same as absolute title except that it does not affect or prejudice the enforcement of any counter estate or rights that existed at the time of first registration.

-Note: If the leasehold title to the property is registered but the lease has been lost the lender will proceed provided that a copy of the lease produced by the Land Registry is obtained, inspected and that it appears to be a complete copy.
+Note: If the leasehold title to the property is registered but the lease has been lost the lender will go ahead if a copy of the lease produced by the Land Registry is obtained, inspected and that it seems to be a complete copy.